 3. Firiplaka Beach

 Firiplaka Beach is one of my favorite beaches on the entire island and one of the best things to do in Milos!
 This is a long beach with plenty of space to spread out and enjoy a beach day without others on top of you.

-White sand, and calm blue waters are what make this beach so special.
+White sand, and calm blue waters are what makes this beach so special.
 Although I really loved the huge colored rock formations along the coastline!

 Come here with snacks and all you need for the beach as there is only one small beach snack stand around here.